 Silikids Siliskin Straw Top and Straws

-Straws are recommended by many speech and feeding therapists and we use these reusable silicon straws daily.
-Paired with with half-pint mason jars, small juice glasses, or another toddler cup, these will last and are the perfect way to serve toddlers smoothies.
-They are also great for taking on the go since you can pair them with almost any cup.
+Paired with with half-pint mason jars, small juice glasses, or their silicone cup (pictured above), these will last and are the perfect way to serve toddlers smoothies.
+They are also great for taking on the go since you can pair them with almost any cup since the cap and straw are much smaller than a sippy cup.
+(I use the straws for my own smoothies and find them to be very durable.)

 The Best Open Cup for Toddlers